-Issue If Then Reporting of sexual abuse or All Staff All Staff likely sexual abuse under sections 366 and 366A of the EGP Act You are a School Staff member; and You are aware or reasonably suspect that a student under 18 years has been, or is likely to be, sexually abused by another person (irrespective of whether that person is a School Staff member) Immediately complete the School's reporting form (see Appendix 3: Internal Reporting Harm Template) Give the report to the Principal or a member of the Board immediately The Principal or member of the Board will make a report immediately to the Police and inform you of their report Keep appropriate records of your decisions and actions Principal Principal You are a Principal; and A Staff member reports a concern that a student under 18 years has been, or is likely to be, sexually abused by another person (irrespective of whether that person is a School Staff member) You are a Principal; and You are the first person to be aware or reasonably suspect a student under 18 years has been, or is likely to be, sexually abused by another person (irrespective of whether that person is a School Staff member) Member of the Board Member of the Board You are a member of the School's Board; and A Staff member reports a concern that a student under 18 years has been, or is likely to be, sexually abused by another person Receive the School's reporting form Make a report to the Police immediately (if appropriate, using Appendix 4: External Reporting Harm Template) Keep appropriate records of your decisions and actions, ensure relevant support is given, and follow up as necessary
+Issue lf Then Reporting of sexual All Staff All Staff abuse or likely sexual abuse under sections 366 and 366A of the EGP Act You are a School Staff member; and You are aware or reasonably suspect that a student under 18 1.
+Immediately complete the School's reporting form (see Appendix 3: Internal Reporting Harm Template) years has been, or is likely to be, sexually abused by another person 2.
+Give the report to the Principal or a member of the Board immediately (irrespective of whether that person is a School Staff member) 3.
+The Principal or member of the Board will make a report immediately to the Police and inform you of their report Keep appropriate records of your decisions and actions Principal Principal • You are a Principal; and 1.
+Receive the School's reporting form A Staff member reports a concern that a student under 18 years has been, or is likely to be, sexually abused by another person (irrespective of whether that person is a School Staff member) You are a Principal; and You are the first person to be aware or reasonably suspect a student under 18 years has been, or is likely to be, sexually abused by another parage (irrespective of whether that Make a report to the Police immediately (if appropriate, using Appendix 4: External Reporting Harm Template) Keep appropriate records of your decisions and actions Make a report to the Police immediately (if appropriate, using Appendix 4: External Reporting Harm Template) 2.
+Give the Board a copy of the report person (irrespective of whether that person is a School Staff member) Keep appropriate records of your decisions and actions, ensure relevant support is given, and follow up as necessary Member of the Board Member of the Board You are a member of the School's Board; and A Staff member reports a concern that a student under 18 years has been, or is likely to be, sexually abused by another person Receive the School's reporting form Make a report to the Police immediately (if appropriate, using Appendix 4: External Reporting Harm Template) Keep appropriate records of your decisions and actions, ensure relevant support is given, and follow up as necessary